dustinpfister/blog_posts/_posts/express-example.md

 layout: post
 categories: express
 id: 430
-updated: 2021-03-22 15:41:03
+updated: 2021-03-22 15:44:02
-version: 1.12
+version: 1.13
 ---

-This is a post on express examples from very basic examples that are just use [expressjs](https://expressjs.com/) by itself, to more complex projects that use a fair number of npm packages, one or more front end frameworks, or a whole lot of vanilla js code.
+This will be a post on express examples from very basic examples that are just use [expressjs](https://expressjs.com/) by itself, to more complex projects that use a fair number of npm packages, one or more front end frameworks, or a whole lot of vanilla js code.
+Learning express is something that will take a fair investment of time, but the more I play around with it the more I begin to like it actually.
+The framework takes a kind of minimalistic approach just like that of vuejs when it comes to front end frameworks, which I think pares well with express.

 There is a lot to know before hand of course, but if you have been playing around with express for a while now and are not looking for some full express app examples of one sort or another on this site this is the right place to be.

 <!-- more -->